rvale92/Supabase_learning/README.md

-Okay, here's a README version strictly focused on the Docker containerization aspect of your "Certification Study Platform" project.

 Dockerized Certification Study Platform

 This document provides instructions and details for building, running, and managing the Dockerized environment for the Certification Study Platform.
 The platform itself is a React/TypeScript application designed for IT certification preparation.
 This README focuses solely on its containerization using Docker and Nginx.

 Docker Environment Overview